Chronology of Chudasama dynasty: Based on inscriptions

 A Vanthali inscription records a King Mandalika, whose kingdom was seized by Jagatsimha, a feudatory of the Chaulukya king Viradhavala.
 This King Mandalika must be a different ruler than the Mandalika mentioned in later genealogies.
 Since Viradhavala is known to have lived around VS 1288, this event is likely dated accordingly.
 The Vanthali inscription itself dates to VS 1346, indicating that Jagatsimha’s family likely retained control until then.
 Later, a Chudasama king named Mandalika apparently regained Vanthali as Chaulukya rule weakened, marking a new starting point for the dynasty’s later genealogy in subsequent inscriptions.

-The Chudasama dynasty continued to rule until VS 1527 (1472 CE), when they were defeated by the Gujarat Sultan Mahmud Begada.
+The Chudasama dynasty continued to rule until VS 1527 (1472 CE), when Junagadh was conquered by the Gujarat Sultan Mahmud Begada.
 Since inscriptions describe the Chudasama resistance against the Gujarat Sultans, it can be concluded that they were the most powerful dynasty in the Saurashtra region during that period.